 Again, many top athletes don’t train very much in that medium-intensity training zone.
 I will have to quote Dr. Stephen Seiler now:

 “…The point is that I can ride at 190 and 200 watts, at 65% heart rate and pretty comfortably for 2 hours.
 Me and other folks with limited talent and limited training time and real jobs, we could train with a professional cycling team on one of their easy days, on very flat roads for 2 hours of a 5-hour training session… The best athletes in the world do not train in the yellow or red zone every day because they can’t.
 They train a lot, yes, and sometimes they push themselves to levels of exertion and fatigue that most of us will never experience, but on most days, they train in the green zone at an intensity that is relatively comfortable for them that they can go for a long time and recover and repeat day after day.
 And that’s what brings success.”

 The best endurance athletes train with discipline.
-Easy training sessions do stay easy, whereas hard days are really hard workouts.
-I did the same when I was a professional swimmer, and I still respect the same training philosophy.
+Easy training sessions stay easy, whereas hard days are hard workouts.

 To conclude, according to Dr. Stephen Seiler, the idea of “No Pain, No Gain” is false.
 Watch his TEDx Talk Show: How “normal people” can train like the worlds best endurance athletes:

 To achieve sustainable high performance over time, the training process must be carefully managed.
 While training has numerous benefits, it can also be a source of stress that may lead to burnout, stagnation, or overtraining.